-In most cases, only one use type may appear on a particular licence.
-A cancer treatment centre operating medical particle accelerators, remote brachytherapy afterloaders and with servicing personnel on staff is said to have three separate use types.
+In most cases, only one use type may appear on a particular licence but a use type can authorize a single activity or multiple activities.
 Use types are defined by the licensing stage of the prescribed equipment; a particle accelerator in the routine operation phase is a different use type than a particle accelerator that is in the decommissioning phase.

-Many common use types can now be consolidated into a single new use type.
-There are many advantages to a consolidated facility licence, including reduced paperwork throughout the licensing cycle and a 10-year renewal period (most current radiation therapy licences have five-year renewal periods).
+In many cases, all of a licensee’s activities can be consolidated into a single use type licence.
+There are many advantages to a consolidated facility licence, including reduced paperwork throughout the licensing cycle and a 10-year renewal period (most licences have a five-year renewal period).

 When a licence application is received at the CNSC, it goes through the following steps:

 - quality assurance

 - licence issued and sent electronically to the/a licensee

 The following chart shows the typical timelines to perform these steps and to issue a licence.
 The timelines assume that the application received was complete, and that no further clarification was needed on the information submitted.
 If the CNSC receives an incomplete application, the processing time will restart from the date the updated information is obtained.